Top 5 This Week

 • Interprovincial licence transfer: New Saskatchewan residents must transfer to a Saskatchewan licence within 90 days; your existing Canadian licence is exchanged directly for the equivalent class without knowledge or road tests

-• Saskatchewan’s road conditions: The province’s highway system is well-maintained; winter driving on grid roads (the rural network of roads laid out on a one-mile grid) and the Trans-Canada in winter blizzard conditions requires appropriate preparation; wildlife (deer and moose) on rural roads is the primary collision hazard at dusk and dawn
+• Saskatchewan’s road conditions: The province’s highway system is well-maintained, but winter driving demands respect — grid roads (the rural network laid out on a one-mile grid) and the Trans-Canada in blizzard conditions both call for preparation.
+The primary collision hazard is wildlife: deer and moose on rural roads at dusk and dawn

 Saskatchewan Health: Provincial Insurance